NMZAR/Sentix/Readme.md

-# Senti-X version 0.02
+# Senti-X version 0.03

-# it can analys now of covid sentiments.
+1: it can analysis any question sentiments which are related of stored data.
+2:
+3:
+4:
+5:
+6:
+7: